 To truly feel more grounded and greater wellbeing, self-care must become a way of life.
 Self-care will allow you to feel relief in the moment but also supports you long-term.
 If you take time every day to self-care, you will find because you feel so restored and revitalized, you feel like you have more time in your day.
 It takes up a lot of time to be overwhelmed and exhausted after all.

 With less stress, a clearer mind, and more empowerment, you will be powered through your days with more ease and success.
 Finally, when you consistently self-care, you can show up fully for your loved ones as your best self.
 I can’t think of anything more loving!

-This passion led her to write her best-selling books and create courses.
-Her books, The Codependency Recovery Plan: A 5-Step Guide to Understand, Accept, and Break Free from the Codependent Cycle and The Codependency Workbook: Simple Practices for Developing and Maintaining Your Independence have helped many overcome people pleasing, self-neglect, and resentment to have a healthier relationship with themselves and others.
+Her other books, The Codependency Recovery Plan: A 5-Step Guide to Understand, Accept, and Break Free from the Codependent Cycle and The Codependency Workbook: Simple Practices for Developing and Maintaining Your Independence have helped many overcome people pleasing, self-neglect, and resentment to have a healthier relationship with themselves and others.